Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 And yet.

-As of late 2024, only 3% of vegetables consumed in Singapore are locally sourced—down from previous years.
+As of late 2024, only 3% of vegetables consumed in Singapore were locally sourced—down from previous years.
 Seafood production dropped 14%, with sea-based farms contracting from 98 to 72 facilities.
 The bright spot?
-Egg production surged 13%, now covering 34.4% of domestic consumption.
+Egg production surged to 35% of national consumption, exceeding its target.

 Translation: we set a goal that technology could achieve, but economics wouldn’t cooperate.